 Skynet Today’s mission is to make the state of AI – as well how it got here and where we can foresee it going – clear to the general public .
 We primarily do so by providing a platform for those with expertise in AI (such as AI researchers, engineers, and students) to write and publish well informed articles that discuss new stories or ongoing trends to clarify what is fact and what is fiction, and generally provide their perspective for those with less expertise on the subject.

-To make joining out effort, we decided to put out this set of suggestions on topics we think merit new articles.
-If you’re interested in helping us with our mission by writing an article on any of these prompts or other topics relevant to AI, feel free to reach out to us at email@example.com or just fill out our survey at the bottom of this article!
+To make contributing to our effort easier, we are putting this set of suggestions on topics we think merit new articles.
+If you’re interested in helping us with our mission by writing an article on any of these prompts or other topics relevant to AI, please reach out to us at email@example.com or just fill out our survey at the bottom of this article.

 Concise yet thorough articles that summarize and comment on an important recent news story or new topic in AI.

 - Deep Fakes - While the increasing realism of neural-network generated images, videos, and audio have legitimately productive use cases (e.g. computer-aided art creation), their more alarming applications in creating real-looking fake videos and pictures are worrisome to many.
 Write a brief to explain what deep fakes are, their applications and media reception, and summarize what experts say about their impacts in the immediate future.

 - AI Business and Startups - With DeepMind losing more than half a billion dollars the past year, OpenAI recently becoming for-profit, ostensibly to raise more money, and many “AI-powered” startups actually using humans to power their applications, it may be natural to question the value and role AI plays in AI businesses and startups.
 Write a brief that reviews recent news related to this area and comment on what expectations are realistic for new startups in the AI space.